I. The Misframed Argument

 This is how the W-shaped hole acquired a face.

-It does not mean that religious belief was foolish or arbitrary.
-It means it was underconstrained.
+Religious belief was underconstrained.
 Faced with a real structural pressure and lacking a formal language to describe it, theology narrated.
 It anthropomorphised what could not yet be stabilised any other way.

-God, in this sense, is a projection.
-Not a hallucination, but a mislocated inference.
+God, in this sense, is a mislocated inference.
 A way of speaking about orthogonality as though it were personality.

 This explains both the persistence and the specificity of religious concepts.
 Gods are sharply characterised: all-seeing, everywhere, eternal, unchanging.
-These are attempts—clumsy but earnest—to describe a relationship to reality that is not mediated by space or time.
+These are attempts, clumsy but earnest, to describe a relationship to reality that bypasses space and time entirely.

 It also explains why critiques that focus solely on anthropomorphism feel unsatisfying.
-To say “there is no bearded man in the sky” is to attack a straw figure.
+To say "there is no bearded man in the sky" is to attack a straw figure.
 Serious theology never required a body.
 What it required was access without traversal.
-Remove the face, and that requirement does not disappear.
+Remove the face, and that requirement persists.
 It simply seeks a new form.

 Modern atheism often congratulates itself for having abolished God, while continuing to rely on entities that perform the same structural work under different names.
 Laws that govern without residing anywhere.
 Principles that constrain without acting.
 Necessities that enforce without agency.